toitpourtoi/POUTCHI/README.md

 PS:Before shring content with the community an automatique verification is made using Computer Visiong and Text mining.

 # Who's PUCHY
+PUCHY is our comics character

 # PUCHY's avantages

 * Protect kids from cyber security attacks.
 * Help children find solutions of an attack with drawing comics
-* Make children aware of CS situations
+* Make children aware of Cyber Security situations

-# Desadvantages

 # Targeted audience
+This application is for kids between 5 and 15 years old.
+According a study "Timothy Brittan, Hamid Jahankhani , John McCarthy.
+An Examination into the Effect of Early Education on Cyber Security Awareness Within the U.K. Cyber Criminology pp 291-306" One third of internet users are under the age of 18 with an average 20 h per week.